 In 2017 Council called for Expressions of Interest (EOI) to invite landowners to submit affordable housing proposals for land in Byron Shire.

-Council considered EOIs received on council-owned or managed land and resolved to progress work to confirm the feasibility of land in Federal and that a further report be presented to Council on the site's potential.
-Staff are to meet with the Federal community to gauge its views.
+Council considered EOIs received on council-owned or managed land and resolved to progress work to confirm the feasibility of land in Federal.
+Another report will be presented to Council on the site's potential and staff will meet with the Federal community to hear their views.

 A number of EOIs were received for land at The Saddle Road, Brunswick Heads.
 Council resolved these EOIs be further assessed and reported to Council along with any other resolutions relating to the land.
 Council resolved that the Saddle Road Planning Proposal not proceed at the August meeting and that individual site proposals from the Saddle Road precinct be invited for further assessment as part of the Accessible Housing project.

 Council resolved to include a range of measures in the draft Residential Strategy to address housing affordability:

 - Model controls that require affordable housing to be included in developments i.e. a bonus provision requirement to deliver a percentage of affordable housing in a development.

 - Development controls and reduced contributions or other incentives that may boost construction of secondary dwellings as affordable housing but ensuring regulatory controls are consistent with the provision of affordable housing.

 - Promoting new caravan parks and manufactured home estates on unconstrained land in existing settlements and new land release areas in urban growth areas.